StarRocks/starrocks/docs/table_design/table_types/primary_key_table.md

   > - It is recommended to set this property to true if the disk is SSD.
   > - As of version 2.3.0, StarRocks supports to set this property.

-- You can specify the sort key as the permutation and combination of any columns by using the `ORDER BY` keyword.

-  > **NOTICE**
-  >
-  > If the sort key is specified, the prefix index is built according to the sort key; if the sort key is not specified, the prefix index is built according to the primary key.

-- ALTER TABLE can be used to change table schema, but the following limits exist:
-  - Modifying the primary key is not supported.
-  - Reassigning the sort key by using ALTER TABLE ...
-ORDER BY .... is supported.
-Deleting the sort key is not supported.
-Modifying the data types of columns in the sort key is not supported.
-  - Adjusting the column order is not supported.

-- Since version 2.3.0, the columns except for the primary key columns now support the BITMAP and HLL data types.
+- Since version 2.3.0, the indicator column now supports BITMAP, HLL data types.

-- When you create a table, you can create BITMAP indexes or Bloom Filter indexes on the columns except for primary key columns.
+- When you create a table, you cannot create BITMAP indexes or Bloom Filter indexes on the metric columns of the table.

 - Since version 2.4.0, you can create asynchronous materialized views based on Primary Key tables.

+- The Primary Key table does not support materialized views.

+- You cannot use the ALTER TABLE statement to change the data types of the primary key columns and reorder metric columns.
+For the syntax and examples of using the ALTER TABLE statement, see [ALTER TABLE](../../sql-reference/sql-statements/data-definition/ALTER%20TABLE.md).

 ## What to do next